Updated February 2019

 - Baby Jogger City Mini – best lightweight/compact

-- Britax B-Lively – best lightweight/compact (lower price than City Mini)
+- Britax B-Lively – best compact fold with storage (lower price than City Mini)

 - Baby Jogger City Mini GT – best lightweight/compact all-terrain

-- Graco Modes – comes with car seat, great value (though heavy)
+- Graco Modes – great value (though heavy)

 - Baby Jogger City Select – best reversible, all-terrain convertible